Deborah Joy Winans: Life and career

 In 2015, Winans was cast in a series regular role in the Oprah Winfrey Network drama series, Greenleaf.
 She plays Charity Greenleaf-Satterlee, the youngest daughter in the family, who is also the Minister of Music.
 The series also stars Lynn Whitfield, Keith David, Merle Dandridge, and Kim Hawthorne.
+The series ended in 2020 after five seasons and 60 episodes.
+The following year, Winans played the leading role in the Lifetime Christmas film, Color of Love.
+She starred in the drama film Don't Waste Your Pretty alongside Keri Hilson, Jasmine Burke and Kaye Singleton, and was lead in the Oprah Winfrey Network film, A Sisterly Christmas.
+In 2023, she starred in the romantic drama film The Final Say for BET+, and had a leading role in the third season of Allblk thriller anthology series, Terror Lake Drive.

+Personal life

-Winans welcomed her first child, son Terrence David Williams, with husband Terrence Williams in October, 2021.
+Winans gave birth to her first child, son Terrence David Williams, with husband Terrence Williams in October, 2021.